WOULD YOU GIVE AN NFL QUARTERBACK A PERIPHERAL NERVE BLOCK?

 Given this information, would you give the NFL quarterback a general anesthetic or would you include an interscalene block?

-I submit that no anesthesia provider would feel comfortable inserting a needle in the neck of this $20 million-dollar-a-year man.
-No anesthesia provider would feel comfortable doing an interscalene block for his shoulder arthroscopy.
+I submit that no anesthesia provider should feel comfortable inserting a needle in the neck of this $25 million-dollar-a-year man.
+No anesthesia provider should feel comfortable doing an interscalene block for his shoulder arthroscopy.
 Why not?
 Even though the above data show that peripheral nerve injury can occur following shoulder arthroscopy with either general or interscalene anesthesia, the anesthesiologist will likely be sued only if he or she performs the interscalene anesthesia.

 Ultrasound-guided blocks have many advantages, but there is no sufficient evidence demonstrating a lower neurologic complication rate with this technique.(Liu SS, et al. A prospective, randomized controlled trial comparing ultrasound versus nerve stimulator guidance for interscalene block for ambulatory shoulder surgery for postoperative neurological symptoms.
 Anesth Analg.
 2009;109:265-271).